NATIONAL INSTITUTES FOR WATER RESOURCES

 For UW-Madison applicants

-this means a WISPER record needs to be created and a matching commitment letter attached to the WISPER record (since the proposal narrative and budget are submitted on the NIWR website the WISPER record does not need to include that information unless required by applicant’s administrative channels).
-The record then needs to be routed through the associated dean/director office and then to Dan Marklein (WISPER user MARKEIN, DANIEL J, firstname.lastname@example.org
+this means a WISPER record needs to be created and a matching commitment letter attached to the WISPER record.
+A copy of the budget that is submitted at the NIWR website also needs to be attached to the WISPER record.
+The proposal narrative does not have to be attached to the WISPER record.
+The record then needs to be routed through the associated dean/director office and then to Jean Touchett (WISPER user TOUCHETT, JEAN M, email@example.com

 ).
 WISPER records should NOT

 be routed to the SPO (Office of Research and Sponsored Programs).
-After the proposal and matching commitment is approved by the Water Resources Institute, Water Resources Director James Hurley’s name will be added as the administrative principal investigator.
+After the Water Resources Institute approves the proposal and matching commitment, Water Resources Director James Hurley’s name will be added as the administrative principal investigator.
 A Grants.gov file containing the SF-424 will be prepared by Water Resources and associated with the WISPER record that will then be routed to the Office of Research and Sponsored Programs.
-In summary, a WISPER record with matching commitment letter attached will be created by the applicant’s department and routed through the applicant’s dean’s office.
-The dean’s office should then route the record to Dan Marklein (not Research and Sponsored Programs).
-This must occur prior to 3 p.m.
-CST, Thursday, February 21, 2013.
+In summary, a WISPER record with matching commitment letter and budget attached will be created by the applicant’s department and routed through the applicant’s dean’s office.
+The dean’s office should then route the record to Jean Touchett (not Research and Sponsored Programs).
+This must occur prior to 4 p.m., CST, Thursday, February 19, 2015.

 Applicants from campuses other than UW-Madison

 must provide a document showing that administrative approval has been received from someone authorized to sign-off for that institution.
-This authorization must include a separate matching commitment letter indicating how the matching requirement will be met.
-An email from the authorized representative for the applicant’s campus with the matching commitment letter as an attachment is acceptable.
-The matching commitment letter must be a separate document (not incorporated into the body of the email).
-Also acceptable would be any transmittal form or sponsored research offices' forms that show approval has been obtained along with the matching commitment letter as an attachment.
-Any non-Madison campus applicants using the WISPER proposal routing application should route the WISPER record through their channels, including their sponsored research office (SPO) and then generate an electronic copy of the WISPER record to send as an attachment along with the matching commitment letter.
+This authorization must include a separate matching commitment letter indicating how the matching requirement will be met and a copy of the budget that is submitted at the NIWR website.
+An email from the authorized representative for the applicant’s campus with the matching commitment letter and budget as an attachment is acceptable.
+The matching commitment letter and budget must be separate documents (not incorporated into the body of the email).
+Also acceptable would be any transmittal form or sponsored research offices’ forms that show approval has been obtained along with the matching commitment letter and budget as attachments.
+Any non-Madison campus applicants using the WISPER proposal routing application should route the WISPER record through their channels, including their sponsored research office (SPO) and then generate an electronic copy of the WISPER record to send as an attachment along with the matching commitment letter and budget.
 The WISPER record should NOT

 be transmitted to NIWR.
-Materials should be emailed to: Dan Marklein, Water Resources Institute at email@example.com
+Materials should be emailed to: Jean Touchett, Water Resources Institute at firstname.lastname@example.org

 .
-The approval email and any attachments must arrive by 3 p.m.
-CST, Thursday, February 21, 2013.
-Since the proposal narrative and budget are submitted by the applicant on the NIWR Web site the email does not need to have that information attached.
+The approval email and any attachments must arrive by 4 p.m., CST, Thursday, February 19, 2015.
+The proposal narrative does not need to be included since it is submitted by the applicant on the NIWR website and not necessary to demonstrate administrative approval.

 should note that there is language on the NIWR website and in the RFP on submitting a Federal Form SF-424 via Grants.gov.
 Applicants do NOT